 The Foundation funded the creation of wound healing guidelines for acute wounds, chronic wounds and prevention of wounds by best practices and evidence.
 These guidelines are freely available to everyone.
 The Foundation presents yearly research fellowship awards to outstanding scientists and is positioned to expand its research program through additional small grants and young investigator awards.

 WHF Keynote Address – T.K.
-Hunt Lecture
+Hunt Lecture: Harnessing GLP-1, GIP and Glucagon Biology to Improve Health Outcomes

-H. Paul Ehrlich Rising Star Lecture at DLS 2025
+H. Paul Ehrlich Rising Star Lecture at DLS 2026

 Mateusz S. Wietecha, DMD, PhD